Purple Line (VTA)

-Ohlone/Chynoweth–Almaden (commonly known as the Almaden Shuttle) was a short light rail route operated by Santa Clara Valley Transportation Authority (VTA) in southern San Jose, California, with three stops.
+Ohlone/Chynoweth–Almaden (commonly known as the Almaden Shuttle) was a short light rail route operated by Santa Clara Valley Transportation Authority (VTA) in southern San Jose, California, United States, with three stops.
 Service into the Almaden Valley was also provided by VTA bus route 13, which also entirely duplicates the light rail service.
 VTA proposed to end service on the Ohlone/Chynoweth–Almaden line in late 2019, and officially announced plans to terminate service on the line and replace it with bus 64a on December 28, 2019.

 On VTA maps, this line was colored purple, but VTA personnel does not call it the Purple Line, much less refer to it as the Line 900 on official documents.
 The system's other two lines at the time were the Alum Rock–Santa Teresa line and the Mountain View–Winchester line.
 Twice per day, a train from the Alum Rock–Santa Teresa line would throughrun from the VTA yards south of Gish station to serve the Almaden Shuttle.
 The train arrived from the yards early in the morning and left for the yards again after the last Almaden Shuttle run of the evening.